-Our year-round structured early learning program is characterized by high-quality curriculum, small group instruction, individualized support, and enrichment activities.
-Our goal is for each child to graduate from LELC “kindergarten-ready,” prepared for success in elementary school and beyond.
+Our goal is for each child to graduate from the Early Learning Center (ELC) “kindergarten-ready,” prepared for success in elementary school and beyond.

 Daily physical and interactive activities advance gross and fine motor coordination and cultivate social and emotional skills (such as conflict resolution and group play) and spirituality.